xcash/bootstrap-autocomplete/docs/index.rst

 *********************************************

 Using the ``searchPost`` event you can manipulate the result set making it compatible with autocomplete default.
-This is useful to bypass the full-search-workflow customization.
+This is useful to bypass the customization of the entire search AJAX call.

 .. code-block:: javascript